jwjohns/cursor-tools/README.md

 </div>

-When you install cursor-tools we add the tools AND the instructions to your Cursor Compose agent so that it can:

-What's be
-Enhance your Dev Agent with *even more AI*

-Which is the best coding AI?
-Is it Gemini 2.0 or o3, or Claude?
-What about Perplexity?

-I actually don't know but I do know, when they work together they are much better than when they work alone.

-## How do I use it

-AI-compatible AI-powered web queries and codebase understanding. `cursor-tools` seamlessly integrates with Cursor (and other agents) to provide intelligent responses using Perplexity AI for web searches and Google Gemini for whole-repository-aware assistance.
+`cursor-tools` provides a CLI that your **AI agent can use** to expand its capabilities. `cursor-tools` works with with Cursor (and is compatible with other agents), When you run `cursor-tools install` we automatically add a prompt section to your `.cursorrules` file so that it works out of the box with Cursor, there's not need for additional prompts.

+`cursor-tools` requires a Perplexity API key and a Google AI API key.

-cursor-tools is an npm package that you can install in your project and provides a CLI that your AI agent can use to expand its capabilities.
+`cursor-tools` is an npm package that you can install in your project, install globally or run without installation using `npx`.

-## Examples
+## Additional Examples

 TLDR: Check out [this example issue that was solved using Cursor agent and cursor-tools](https://github.com/eastlondoner/cursor-tools/issues/1)